Angels Flight (novel): Plot

-LAPD detective Harry Bosch is assigned to investigate the murder of prominent African-American attorney Howard Elias on Angels Flight, a funicular railway in downtown Los Angeles.
-Elias was found shot to death along with a Hispanic woman, Catalina Perez.
+LAPD detective Harry Bosch is assigned to investigate the murder of prominent attorney Howard Elias on Angels Flight, a funicular railway in downtown Los Angeles.
+Elias was found shot to death along with a woman, Catalina Perez.
 The detectives from Robbery-Homicide Division (RHD) who were initially assigned to the case conclude that Perez was an innocent bystander and that Elias was the target.
 Elias was known for representing minority plaintiffs in civil suits against the LAPD and had a bad reputation within the department.
 Due to the accuracy of the gunshots used in the crime, Bosch realizes that his fellow police officers are the most likely suspects.

-Despite the fact that the murders were not in Bosch's division, Deputy Chief of Police Irvin Irving is forced to remove RHD because many of its detectives are defendants in a case Elias was bringing to federal court.
-Elias was representing a man named Michael Harris, who was recently acquitted of the murder of Stacey Kincaid, the young stepdaughter of local car dealer Sam Kincaid.
-Harris claims that the fingerprint evidence against him was planted, and that detectives from RHD tortured him to obtain a confession.
-Irving and Bosch are aware that Elias' death could inflame tensions in South Central Los Angeles.
-This could possibly lead to a repeat of the 1992 riots, especially if his killer was found to be a police officer.
-Bosch suspects that he is being set up to fail by Irving after one of his rivals, Internal Affairs detective John Chastain, is assigned to help him work the case.
+Deputy Chief of Police Irvin Irving is forced to remove RHD because many of its detectives are defendants in a case Elias was bringing to federal court.
+Elias was representing Michael Harris, who was recently acquitted of the murder of Stacey Kincaid, the young stepdaughter of local car dealer Sam Kincaid.
+Harris claims that the fingerprint evidence against him was planted, and that RHD detectives had tortured him to obtain a confession.
+Irving and Bosch are aware that Elias' death could inflame racial tensions and result in a repeat of the 1992 riots, especially if his killer was found to be a police officer.
+Bosch suspects that he is being set up to fail by Irving after one of his rivals, internal affairs detective John Chastain, is assigned to help him work the case.

-After informing Elias' wife and son in Baldwin Village, Bosch and Chastain determine that Elias was on Angels Flight because he often stayed downtown overnight while working on cases.
-The detectives enter Elias' apartment without a search warrant and find evidence that he was having an affair with LAPD Inspector-General Carla Entrenkin, but the evidence is removed by the time they return with a warrant.
-Bosch is instructed to halt his search of Elias' office by the district attorney, who informs him that Entrenkin is to be appointed special master to oversee the opening of Elias' files to protect attorney-client privilege on his ongoing cases.
+Bosch and Chastain enter Elias' apartment without a search warrant and find evidence that he was having an affair with LAPD Inspector-General Carla Entrenkin, but the evidence is missing by the time they return with a warrant.
+Bosch is instructed to halt his search of Elias' office by the district attorney, who informs him that Entrenkin is to be appointed special master to protect attorney-client privilege on his ongoing cases.
 Bosch confronts Entrenkin, who confesses that she loved Elias and broke into his apartment after being informed of his death.